 - Associated parts and materials

 - Interactive floor plans

 Can you imagine trying to have have this much information on a paper work order?
 Or somehow cramming it into an Excel spreadsheet?
-Instead of sending techs out empty-handed, when you use a CMMS, you're arming them with the knowledge they need to get the job done right.
+Instead of sending techs out empty-handed, when you use a CMMS school software, you're arming them with the knowledge they need to get the job done right.